ramos-04/modern-cloud-devops-stack/README.md

   https://devopscube.com/github-actions-oidc-aws/

 - CI pipelines are already provisioned and stored as ***Configuration as Code*** in the GitHub Actions workflow yaml files of this repository at the path ".github/workflows".
+Kindly create and configure secrets namely AWS_ACCOUNT_ID, AWS_IAM_ROLE, AWS_REGION, and ECR_REPOSITORY_NAME in GitHub Actions as per your setup.
 As soon as you merge a Pull Request(PR) in the 'main' branch, a CI build will automatically trigger, which will build a docker image for the application namely url-shortener and upload it to the ECR repository.
 Thus, kindly merge a Pull Request in the 'main' branch to build the application.

 3. **Install the ArgoCD Application Resource to bootstrap ArgoCD**